cbstodd/colinstodd-com-jekyll/_posts/personal/2018-10-01-download-ical-and-google-calendar-for-phish-tour-dates-and-shows.md

 ```

-I was unable to find an updated iCal calendar on the web, so I created one myself and I'm sharing it with you.
+I was unable to find an updated <a href="https://phish.com/tours" target="_blank" rel="noopener">Phish</a> iCal calendar on the web, so I created one myself and I'm sharing it with you.
 All you need to do is copy and paste this link into your calendar application.
 For example, from a MAC, go in iCalendar and click ***File > New Calendar Subscription*** and paste this link into that input field:

 **Public Calendar link:**